Lauv: 2019–2020: How I'm Feeling

 On January 2, 2020, Lauv released the eighth single and music video for his debut album How I'm Feeling, titled "Changes".
-The song is about how Lauv attempts to make resolutions to change his life.
 Two weeks later, on January 16, 2020, Lauv released the ninth single and music video for How I'm Feeling, titled "Tattoos Together".
 Lauv sings about getting tattoos with his significant other as a way to remember each other should they ever fall out.
 On February 20, 2020, Lauv released the tenth single and visualizer for How I'm Feeling, titled "Modern Loneliness".
-The song meant to speak to the "modern" concept of loneliness as defined by Lauv.

 On March 6, 2020, Lauv released How I'm Feeling, unveiling three collaborations.
-"Who" with K-pop sensations BTS, "Canada" with Alessia Cara, and "El Tejano" with Sofia Reyes, with the latter receiving a music video released on May 19.
+"Who" with Jimin and Jungkook of BTS, "Canada" with Alessia Cara, and "El Tejano" with Sofia Reyes, with the latter receiving a music video released on May 19.
 Additionally, singles released the previous year, such as "Mean It" with LANY, "Fuck, I'm Lonely" with Anne-Marie and "I'm So Tired..." with Troye Sivan were added onto the album.
 Exactly two months later, on May 6, 2020, Lauv followed up with an additional song which he stated was "going to be on the album", titled "Love Like That", which is a song about how Lauv struggles with reciprocating love.

 On May 1, 2020, Lauv marked the beginning of Mental Health Awareness Month by teaming up with Alessia Cara, Anne-Marie and Sofia Reyes for a conversation regarding mental health during the COVID-19 pandemic, titled "Breaking Modern Loneliness".
 On May 22, Lauv once again teamed up with artists mxmtoon and Jeremy Zucker, alongside Vivek Murthy for a three part one-on-one conversation regarding mental health.